 How to catch King George whiting

 Whiting respond well to light tackle due to their timid and rapid bite.
 A light 7-ft fast action graphite rod should be matched with 2-4kg braided line.
-A 6ft leader of 12lb monofilament with a single hook extended paternoster rig is perfect.
-A long shanked #6 hook or a #2 circle hook are ideal, the latter better suited to leaving the rod in the holder and letting the whiting hook itself.
-A variety of bomb sinkers in different weights should be carried.
-Use only enough weight to hold the bottom.
-A berley pot full of crushed up pilchards and pellets is considered essential by many.
+A 6ft leader of 12lb monofilament with a single hook, extended paternoster rig is perfect.
+A long shank hook sized #6 or a circle hook sized #2 are ideal, depending on whether you prefer to fish with the rod in your hand or in a holder (circles work well when rods are not held).
+A variety of different weight bomb sinkers will be required to suit prevailing conditions.
+A berley pot that can be lowered to the bottom with crushed up pilchards and berley pellets is worth the effort and will attract, and hold, schools of whiting.

-The nature of whiting makes shore-based fishing harder than in a boat, but it’s certainly possible and a great challenge.
-Piers and jetties provide safe and stable platforms however beaches with offshore weed patches or reef are terrific too, and often less crowded with fishers.
-Whiting can be caught at dusk and dawn in water as shallow as one metre.
-Berley won’t be effective in this environment, so fishers need to rely on fresh baits to attract and hold a school.
-Shore based whiting in Port Phillip is a patience game as moving spots is harder.
+Whiting can be caught at dawn and dusk in water as shallow as one metre.
+Fishing at night can be very productive too.
+Berley is less effective in this environment, so fishers need to rely on fresh baits to attract and hold a school.
+It’s a patience game, as moving spots is difficult.